Resources for Older Adults

 Age-Friendly Tucson Action Plan

 The City of Tucson outlines a five-year "Age-Friendly Tucson" action plan for creating a welcoming and livable community for people of all ages and backgrounds.
+Download the plan in PDF format below.

 National Council on Aging